railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_structures.rst

 * Documentation.

-Open ERP provides you with a system that lets you create a structure type for each type of a given document.
+OpenERP provides you with a system that lets you create a structure type for each type of a given document.
 It then provides that classification for all documents in the directories structured in that type.